List of notification codes

 CREATE INDEX FOR (n:Person) ON (n.name)

-When the execution plan for a query contains an eager operator.
+This notification is returned when the execution plan for a query contains the Eager operator.

 Table 5.
 Notification details